kaelig/moniteur/README.md

 - [x] Run as some sort of daemon that monitors asset metrics every X seconds
 - [x] Monitor JavaScript files
 - [ ] Unit / Integration tests
-- [ ] Option to filter graphs by time ranges
-  (last 7 days, last 30 days, last year)
+- [ ] Option to filter graphs by time range (last 7 days, last 30 days, last year)
-- [-] Providing a page's URL, scrape all assets out of it and analyse them
-- [-] Parse all assets in a particular directory
+- [ ] Slack Bot

 ### Ideas

+- [ ] Providing a page's URL, scrape all assets out of it and analyse them
+- [ ] Parse all assets in a particular directory
 - [ ] Asset size budget limits
 - [ ] Email alert when budget is almost reached or exceeded
 - [ ] Weekly email recaps